 Tito: If you don't stop sending killers, I'll send a very fast working one to Moscow and I certainly won't have to send another.

 Opposing military aircraft use a variant during peacetime confrontations.
 One side attempts to obtain and hold radar lock on the other - whoever succeeds in holding lock "wins."
+(See the opening of Top Gun, the part where Maverick flips off the MiG pilot, for a fictional example.)
 Overly aggressive maneuvers of this type have resulted in mid-air collisions.

 open/close all folders